rcgreen99/rcgreen99/README.md

 Double majored in Computer Science & Applied Mathematics at the Univeristy of Colorado at Boulder.

-Currently, I'm working at KUNGFU.AI as an Associate Machine Learning Engineer

 ### Education
 - BS Computer Science, Unveristy of Colorado (2018-2022)
 - BS Applied Mathematics, Unversity of Colorado (2018-2021)